Rēhitatia tō whakaratonga,

 How to register your drinking water supply and maintain your registration.

-We will send you an email asking you to review and update your contact and supply details.
+We’ll send you an email asking you to review and update your contact and supply details.
 This process will be phased over time, due to the number of suppliers and supplies involved.
 We intend to have all currently registered drinking water suppliers and supplies entered into our system by early 2022.

 You will need to use Hinekōrako - our online self-service portal to: